jaysen/WikiTools.Net/README.md

 # Optional: Install VS Code inside container (recommended)
 ./.distrobox/install-vscode.sh
 ```

-The VS Code installation script installs VS Code inside the container and exports it to your host, giving you full access to .NET SDK and all development tools.
-You can then launch VS Code from your host and it will run inside the container automatically.
+The VS Code installation script installs VS Code inside the container and exports it to your host, giving you full access to .NET SDK and all development tools

-See [docs/DISTROBOX_SETUP.md](docs/DISTROBOX_SETUP.md) or [.distrobox/QUICKSTART.md](.distrobox/QUICKSTART.md) for detailed instructions.

 ### Option 2: DevContainer